-About the BA Tourism and Business Management Top-up programme
+About the BA (Hons) Tourism and Business Management Top-up programme

 The tourism and events industry is one of the most exciting and dynamic industries worldwide.
 In the UK it covers music festivals, such as various festivals each summer, to world famous UNESCO world heritage sites like Stonehenge in Wiltshire.
 The tourism and events industry is predicted to be worth £257 billion to the British economy by 2025 (Visit Britain).

 The industry is of vital importance to the local North East Lincolnshire economy with visitor numbers of five million generating over £200 million to the local economy.
 It’s a multi-disciplinary industry centred round the seaside town of Cleethorpes.

 Why don’t you be part of this vibrant expanding industry, and undertake one of our top-up degrees in tourism and business management at the purpose built University Centre Grimsby.